Cervical cancer FAQs

 Coping and support

 - Learn enough about cervical cancer to make decisions about your care.
-Write down your questions and ask them at the next appointment with your doctor.
+Write down your questions for your health care team and ask them at the next appointment.
 Get a friend or family member to come to appointments with you to take notes.
 Ask your health care team for further sources of information.

 - Find someone to talk with.
 You may feel comfortable discussing your feelings with a friend or family member, or you might prefer meeting with a formal support group.
 Support groups for the families of cancer survivors also are available.

 - Let people help.
-Cancer treatments can be exhausting.
+Cancer treatments can be tiring.
 Let friends and family know what types of help would be most useful for you.

 - Set reasonable goals.
 Having goals helps you feel in control and can give you a sense of purpose.
 But choose goals that you can reach.